awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 If you prefer to use a command line interface, you have the following options:

 **AWS Command Line Interface \(CLI\)**
 Provides commands for a broad set of AWS products, and is supported on Windows, Mac, and Linux\.
 To get started, see [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/)\.
-For more information about the commands for Amazon EC2, see [ec2](http://docs.aws.amazon.com/cli/latest/reference/ec2/index.html) in the *AWS Command Line Interface Reference*\.
+For more information about the commands for Amazon EC2, see [ec2](http://docs.aws.amazon.com/cli/latest/reference/ec2/index.html) in the *AWS CLI Command Reference*\.

 **AWS Tools for Windows PowerShell**
 Provides commands for a broad set of AWS products for those who script in the PowerShell environment\.
 To get started, see the [AWS Tools for Windows PowerShell User Guide](http://docs.aws.amazon.com/powershell/latest/userguide/)\.
-For more information about the cmdlets for Amazon EC2, see the [AWS Tools for Windows PowerShell Reference](http://docs.aws.amazon.com/powershell/latest/reference/Index.html)\.
+For more information about the cmdlets for Amazon EC2, see the [AWS Tools for PowerShell Cmdlet Reference](http://docs.aws.amazon.com/powershell/latest/reference/Index.html)\.

 Amazon EC2 provides a Query API\.
 These requests are HTTP or HTTPS requests that use the HTTP verbs GET or POST and a Query parameter named `Action`\.
 For more information about the API actions for Amazon EC2, see [Actions](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-apis.html) in the *Amazon EC2 API Reference*\.